unbit/uwsgi.it/README.md

 uwsgi.it
 ========

-The next-generation Unbit hosting platform
+The latest Unbit hosting platform

 Intro
 -----

 contrary to the old unbit.it hosting platform, the new one is:

-- fully open source (currently at least 60% of the unbit.it kernel patches are not released to the public)
+- fully open source (oldest platforms was more-or-less proprietary software)
 - can be installed on vanilla kernels
 - everyone can build it on his/her systems (and eventually buy commercial support from unbit.com ;)
 - will not rely on apache (so .htaccess will not be supported, unless you install apache in your container and proxy it via uWSGI routing)